Tokyo-Kyoto-Osaka 10-Day Itinerary

 Morning

 • Travel to Kyoto (around 2.5 hours by Shinkansen).
-You can make a reservation on the shinkansen online or at the train station kiosk and ticketing counters.
+You can make a reservation on the Shinkansen online or at the train station kiosk and ticketing counters.
 You can get ticket discounts if you make a reservation far enough in advance online.
 There are many trains and they come pretty frequently.
 To get a view of Mt.
-Fuji, reserve the left side of the car.
+Fuji, reserve the right side of the car.
 Grab a bento or two and drinks/snacks from the station for the long ride.

 • Hotels will take your luggage before your check-in time.
 There are also coin lockers at the train station for luggage storage.